 Royal Dutch Shell

-This company has survived the plunge in oil pricing plunge as good as or better than any other major integrated stock.
+This is a top international play for investors looking to add energy exposure and is yet another company that posted solid results.
 Royal Dutch Shell PLC (NYSE: RDS-A) operates as an independent oil and gas company worldwide through its Upstream and Downstream segments.
 The company explores for and extracts crude oil, natural gas and natural gas liquids.

 In addition, the company engages in the conversion of crude oil into a range of refined products, including gasoline, diesel, heating oil, aviation fuel, marine fuel, liquefied natural gas for transport, lubricants, bitumen and sulphur; production and sale of petrochemicals for industrial customers; refining; trading and supply; pipelines and marketing; and alternative energy businesses.

 BofA Securities remains bullish and noted this when earnings were released:

 We minimally fine-tune our above-consensus estimates, leave our price target unchanged with >40% upside and reiterate our Buy rating.
 First quarter results again crowned the company as the cash flow leader – which we expect to result in buybacks of $2.5 billion in the second half of 2021 and $5 billion in 2022.
 We believe Royal Dutsche Shell remains significantly undervalued at 16% free-cash-flow yield 2021 estimated pricing in $40 per barrel long-term Brent oil prices.